 One of the most authentic wine bar experiences city-wide, Le Jéroboam (21 Rue Léon Blum) is a great place to mix with friendly locals and to sample top quality vintages.
 The menu is crammed with 80 varieties of France’s beloved grape, and offers enticing gastro-combos such as curried fish and raisins with citrus onion chutney, and charcuterie platters stacked with cheeses and cold cuts.

 Vue du Monde’s (18 Rue Armand Brossard) cherry red-fronted restaurant prides itself on its borderless menu.
 The creation of Géraldine and Émilie – two Bretons whose journeys across the world inspired the culinary venture – the menu is determined to take diners’ taste buds on an intrepid tour of the globe.
-Offering five international brunches, and fusion dishes like crab and prawn with raman noodles and lime sauce, chicken and chorizo gumbo and kedgeree with roasted almonds, or curry sauce and quail’s eggs, Vue du Monde is a must for anyone who considers food an adventure.
+Offering five international brunches, and fusion dishes like crab and prawn with raman noodles and lime sauce, chicken and chorizo gumbo with roasted almonds, or quail’s eggs with curry sauce, Vue du Monde is a must for anyone who considers food an adventure.

 High in the Nantes sky at the zenith of the Tour de Bretagne, Le Nid (The Nest; Place de Bretagne) doubles as a bar and interactive art installation.
 Themed upon a colossal white bird – half stork, half heron – who dozily surveys the city’s panorama, the bar operates from within its wings, and the bird’s giant eggshells convert into armchairs with yolk-yellow cushions.
 DJs get busy on the decks spinning electro-funk and disco-house Thursdays from 10pm.
 Live-music jam sessions from rock, pop and hip-hop to jazz, folk and blues strike-up Sundays from 7pm.

-With intimate lighting, and live jazz, funk and soul sessions, Melocotton’s (9 Rue de l’Héronnière) down-to-earth and amiable character attracts a diverse clientele looking to lounge, mingle and groove.
+With intimate lighting, and live soul, jazz and funk sessions, Melocotton’s (9 Rue de l’Héronnière) down-to-earth and amiable character attracts a diverse clientele looking to lounge, mingle and groove.
 Famed for its absinthe-based drinks and traditionally made terrine (type of French paté made with mixed meats, egg and herbs), Le Melo – as it is affectionately referred to by locals – is a cosy music-loving corner of Nantes.

 Originally a portside banana warehouse on Île de Nantes, Hangar à Bananes (21 Quai des Antilles) is by day a multi-disciplinary cultural site that combines theatres, art galleries and restaurants.
 By night it transforms into a throbbing party hub.
-A network of trendy bars and bouncing music joints line the Loire riverside, where spritely Nantais keep the party cooking ’til sunrise.
+A network of trendy bars and bouncing music joints line the Loire riverside, where spritely Nantais keep the party cooking.